bmanubay/MultiFidelity_Bayes/scripts/READMDE.md

 # MBAR Stuff
-`run_MBAR_arbitrary_dims.py` - file used to make MBAR calculations given input reference(s) and an arbitrary dimension of parameter changes. //
+`run_MBAR_arbitrary_dims.py` - file used to make MBAR calculations given input reference(s) and an arbitrary dimension of parameter changes

 `merge_estimates.py` - used to combine all of the estimates from files saved from the distributed calculations `4D_MBAR_estimates.lsf` - example lsf script for distributing MBAR caclulations efficiently on Lilac